eshan-bhimani/Huanzhi-GeoGuessr-Research/README.md

 # Huanzhi GeoGuessr Research Environment

 ## Overview
 This project serves as a research testbed for autonomous navigation agents and manual exploration within a controllable Google Street View environment.
-It bridges the gap between low-level API interactions and a visual, interactive GUI, allowing user agents (or humans) to navigate the world dynamically.
+It bridges the gap between low-level API interactions and a visual, interactive interface, allowing agents (or humans) to navigate the world dynamically.

-The system uses the **Google Street View Static API** to render panoramas and allows control via both standard keyboard inputs and a programmatic command terminal.
+The system uses the **Google Street View Static API** for rendering and **Playwright** for pathway discovery.
+It supports both a Tkinter-based GUI and a terminal-based CLI for interaction.

 ## Features
-- **Visual Interface**: Real-time rendering of Street View panoramas.
+- **Visual GUI**: Real-time rendering of Street View panoramas with an integrated terminal.
+- **CLI Mode**: A lightweight terminal interface for headless or script-based interaction.
+- **Automatic Saving**: Panorama images are automatically saved to the `img/` folder upon movement or orientation changes (CLI only).
-- **Dual Control**: Navigate using typical gaming keys (WASD/Arrows) or sophisticated API function calls via an embedded terminal.
+- **Dual Control**: Navigate using keyboard shortcuts (GUI) or programmatic API calls (GUI & CLI).
-- **State Management**: Centralized state tracking for heading, pitch, FOV, and location.
+- **State Management**: Centralized `state_manager.py` for consistent position and orientation tracking.
-- **Agent Toolset**: A decoupled `toolset` library (`navigation.py`, `view.py`) acting as the API surface for AI agents.
+- **Agent Toolset**: Decoupled `navigation.py` and `view.py` for easy integration with AI agents.

 ## Installation & Setup